 Each resident is required to present six presentations (at minimum).
 Audiences will vary and may include the pharmacist preceptor group, physicians, and nurses.
 These presentations will be evaluated by the audience and the resident will be provided with feedback.
 The resident will have a mentor to assist in each presentation development.
-The presentation mentor for case #1 will be the MICU preceptor and for case #2 the Advanced Core preceptor.
+The presentation mentor for patient case #1 will be the Critical Care Medicine preceptor and for patient case #2 the Advanced Core Medicine preceptor.
+The presentation mentor for journal club #1 will be the Core Medicine preceptor and for journal club #2 the Pharmacy Practice Management and Medication Safety rotation preceptor.
 Residents may be asked to provide an extra presentation based on performance and audience feedback.
-More information about presentation requirements and expectations can be found in the presentations LED.
+More information about presentation requirements and expectations can be found in the LED of the rotation the presentation is associated with.